Previous Topic

 The prioritisation for allocation set out above does not affect the date the application is made.
 An application is made on the date the application is submitted in accordance with the applicable immigration regulations.

-The previous General Instructions dated 9 November 2023 as to the order and manner of processing of visa applications made under section 26(4) of the Immigration Act 2009 are revoked.
+On 1 April 2025, the previous General Instructions dated 5 December 2024 as to the order of processing of visa applications made under section 26(4) of the Immigration Act 2009 are revoked.

 Alison McDonald